radicalkjax/Athena/docs/GETTING_STARTED.md

 3. Try a different AI model
 4. If using container analysis, try disabling it
 5. Check the console for error messages (if you're familiar with developer tools)

+### General Issues

+For comprehensive troubleshooting guidance covering common issues, error messages, and solutions, see the [Troubleshooting Guide](./TROUBLESHOOTING.md).

 ## Helper Scripts